-Katharine Coldiron’s work has appeared in Ms., the Guardian, LARB, the Rumpus, and elsewhere.
-She lives in California and blogs at the Fictator.
+Katharine Coldiron’s work has appeared in Ms., the Times Literary Supplement, LARB, the Rumpus, and elsewhere.
+She lives in California and at kcoldiron.com, blogs at the Fictator, and tweets @ferrifrigida.

-Katharine Coldiron’s work has appeared in Ms., the Guardian, LARB, the Rumpus, VIDA, Brevity, the Offing, and elsewhere.
+Katharine Coldiron’s work has appeared in Ms., the Times Literary Supplement, the Guardian, LARB, the Kenyon Review, the Rumpus, VIDA, Brevity, and elsewhere.
 She earned a B.A. in film studies & philosophy from Mount Holyoke College and an M.A. in creative writing from California State University, Northridge.
 She has read many, many books.
 Born in the American South to a professor of poetry and translation and a U.S. Navy captain, and raised along the East Coast, she now lives where she belongs, in Los Angeles.
 She blogs at the Fictator.

 I write.
 I write hard.
 My work has been described by rejecting editors as “tremendously creative,” “impressive,” and “hypnotic.”
 Also “slow.”
 The best way to get to know me is to read the blog.
 You can also subscribe to my newsletter, the Fictator’s Digest.
 It’s occasional, depending on when I have news.